default-007/Web-Portfolio-Project/README.md

 ## Known Bugs
-The navigation bar has some issues and not displaying the active button
+The navigation bar has some issues and not displaying the active button The images are 4K so might take sometime to load.

 ## Technologies Used
 The site was created using purely html and css.